Evergreen townhome building fire kills one

 A townhome building fire in Evergreen early Tuesday morning killed one person, according to an Evergreen Fire Rescue tweet.

-Evergreen Fire Rescue tweeted they responded to a structure fire in the 4000 block of Silver Spruce Lane just before 4:30 a.m.
+Evergreen Fire Rescue responded to a structure fire in the 4000 block of Silver Spruce Lane just before 4:30 a.m.
 Tuesday.
+One person died in the fire, but there were no other injuries, according to Evergreen Fire Rescue spokesperson Stacee Martin.

-Officials evacuated the multi-level townhome due to the smoke conditions and sent in fire investigators, according to the tweet.
+Officials evacuated the multi-level townhome due to the smoke conditions and sent in fire investigators.
+The fire only affected one unit, which Martin said is uninhabitable, but not a total loss.

-Smoke detectors went off in the building and most of the residents were able to get out, according to the tweet, but one person died in the fire.
+Many of the residents of the surrounding units have been able to return to their homes, Martin said.

 At 6 a.m., Evergreen Fire Rescue said in a tweet that Little Cub Creek Road near Highway 73 and Silver Spruce Lane was down to one lane.
 Officials asked drivers to drive slowly and carefully through the area.